"KILLINURE" or "KILLYNURE"

 it was).
 Nanogh Hill was also North-East of the House.
 The fields

-surrounding the house were called "Orchard
+which surrounded the house were called "Orchard

 |